The survivor-likes we tune ours against

 - Halls of Torment: introduces offscreen ranged threat that demands repositioning

-What we did for Stage 2: introduced a beam artillery weapon that fires from offscreen, telegraphed across two beats, that the player has to actively hunt or actively dodge.
+What we did for Stage 2: introduced three beam artillery weapons that fire simultaneously from offscreen, telegraphed across two beats, that the player has to actively hunt or actively dodge.
 Closer to Halls of Torment than the others.
 Three more playtests since and the eight-minute slack is gone.

 ---